John Mugabi: Professional career

 In February 1984 Mugabi’s ability to take adversity was tested by James ‘Hard Rock’ Green.
 Mugabi slowly took control of the fight until it was stopped in the 10th round, with Mugabi declared the winner by technical knockout.
 The bout between ‘The Beast’ and Frank ‘The Animal’ Fletcher marked a quiet maturity that marked Mugabi’s transformation from being what had been dubbed a ‘banger’ with raw power to a refined tactical boxer.
 The Beast hurt his prey, gently testing with his jabs and then in the 4th round a couple of roundhouse punches and a haymaker travelling all the way from his waist caught Fletcher asleep—the fight ended with Fletcher’s body between the ropes.

 On his way to becoming the number one contender for the middleweight title of each of the three major sanctioning bodies (WBA, WBC, and IBF), Mugabi ran roughshod over the division and finished each of his opponents inside the distance.
 Mugabi's ferocity was captured by Phil Berger.
 Writing in the New York Times in 1986, Berger, commenting on Mugabi’s preparation for the Hagler fight noted the intensity of preparation that left his sparring partners in a 'woebegone condition' and further that some did not last long enough to draw their second paycheck and left Mugabi’s training camp ‘looking like extras from 'Night of the Living Dead'.

 Because of his ability to fight both at junior middleweight and middleweight, fans began to talk about the possibility of him challenging either world light middleweight champion Hearns or world middleweight champion Hagler.
-Despite Mugabi being a mandatory contender for some time, a Hearns - Mugabi title match never materialised, as Hearns elected to move to Middleweight to challenge Marvelous Marvin Hagler.
-Considering his streak and Hagler's tough battle with Hearns on April 15, 1985, some felt Mugabi had a shot at doing what eleven men before him could not: wresting Hagler's undisputed world middleweight title from him.
-On March 10, 1986, Marvin ‘Marvelous’ Hagler rose to a very stiff challenge.
-A young, undefeated powerhouse was destroying every opponent in his path.
-John ‘The Beast’ Mugabi had won all of his contests by knockout—many spectacular; many in the first few rounds of the fight.
-He possessed incredible knockout power and provided the boxing world with an epic encounter.
+Mugabi being a contender for some time, a Hearns - Mugabi title match never materialised, as Hearns elected to move to Middleweight to challenge Marvelous Marvin Hagler.
+Considering his streak and Hagler's tough battle with Hearns on April 15, 1985, Mugabi had a shot at doing what eleven men before him could not: wresting Hagler's undisputed world middleweight title from him.
+On March 10, 1986, Marvin ‘Marvelous’ Hagler rose to a challenge.
+A young powerhouse.
+John ‘The Beast’ Mugabi had won all of his contests by knockout; many in the first few rounds of the fight.
+He possessed knockout power and provided the boxing world with an epic encounter.